MicrosoftDocs/powerquery-docs/powerquery-docs/CertificationSubmission.md

 5. You can upload a new version of artifacts and complete the submission form again.

-6. After submitting the connector form, within the Activity Control chat feature on the right, submit a short changelog explaining the connector update.
+6. After submitting the connector form, in the Activity Control chat feature on the right, submit a short changelog explaining the connector update.
 This information should be public and written in a customer-facing way, as it will be included in the next Power BI Desktop blog update.